 So being the meticulous and caring company that you know us to be, we decided to apply that same sense of scientific rigor and innovative thinking to help improve Sam’s life, especially given this summer’s early heat dome, high humidity, and post-hurricane power losses.

-We Tested 9 Different Neck Fan Models
+We’ve Tested 15+ Different Neck Fan Models

 Given their limited effectiveness outdoors in moderate to extreme heat, our 10 point rating scale doesn’t see any cooling fan model score above an 8, but you do seem to get what you pay for.
-The under-$100 models didn’t score above a 6 (barely improved our lives) while the $175+ models are universally more effective, quieter, and better built.
+The under-$150 models didn’t score above a 6 (barely improved our lives) while the $175+ models are universally more effective, quieter, and better built.

 Neck fans are part of the relatively new tech category of “wearables,” and you should research them just like you would their less-electric analogues—try them on.
 While our team and friends generally agreed that the expensive fans were better, they didn’t alway agree on why they were better or which particular luxury model they liked the most.